Eddie Redmayne Gets Tongue-Tied Narrating J.K. Rowling’s ‘Fantastic Beasts’

 — Anne (@andyjinkame) December 16, 2016

-Redmayne received recognition for his services to drama, and was asked by reporters what the Queen had said to him.
+Redmayne received recognition for his services to drama and was asked by reporters what the Queen had said to him.

 “She was asking me whether I prefer film or theatre, and asked me if I enjoyed it.
 I’m very lucky to do something I am passionate about – I’m very grateful to do something I love because it is a rare thing.”